zognin/tp/docs/DeveloperGuide.md

 * 2a.
 BTBB detects an error in the entered data.
     * 2a1.
 BTBB informs Gym Manager why find did not happen.

       Use case ends.

 **Use case: UC03 Delete a client**

 **MSS**

-1. Gym Manager chooses to delete a client
+1. Gym Manager chooses to delete a client.
-2. Gym Manager enter details to delete a client
+2. Gym Manager enter details to delete a client.
-3. BTBB deletes client
+3. BTBB deletes client.
-4. BTBB informs Gym Manager that client is deleted
+4. BTBB informs Gym Manager that client is deleted.

     Use case ends.

 **Extensions**

 * 2a.
-BTBB detects an error in the entered data
+BTBB detects an error in the entered data.
     * 2a1.
 BTBB informs Gym Manager why deletion did not happen.

       Use case ends.

 **Use case: UC04 View all clients**

 **MSS**

-1. Gym Manager chooses to view all clients
+1. Gym Manager chooses to view all clients.
-2. Gym Manager enters command to see all clients
+2. Gym Manager enters command to see all clients.
-3. BTBB displays all clients
+3. BTBB displays all clients.

     Use case ends.